rproque/programming_languages/README.md

-# programming_languages
+# reference guide
-My quick reference guide
+my reference guide for o.s. and programming.